-The complementary current outputs in each DAC, IOUTA, and IOUTB may be configured for single-ended or differential operation.
-IOUTA and IOUTB can be converted into complementary single-ended voltage outputs, V{OUTA} and V{OUTB} , via a load resistor, R{LOAD} , as described in the DAC Transfer Function section by Equation 5 through Equation 8.
-The differential voltage, V{DIFF} , existing between V{OUTA} and V{OUTB} , can also be converted to a single-ended voltage via a transformer or differential amplifier configuration.
-The ac performance of the AD9744 is optimum and specified using a differential transformer-coupled output in which the voltage swing at IOUTA and IOUTB is limited to ± 0.5 V.
+The complementary current outputs in each DAC, IOUTA, and IOUTB can be configured for single-ended or differential operation.
+IOUTA and IOUTB can be converted into complementary single-ended voltage outputs, $V{\rm OUTA}$ and $V{\rm OUTB}$, via a load resistor, $R{\rm LOAD}$, as described in the DAC Transfer Function section by Equation 5 through Equation 8.
+The differential voltage, $V{\rm DIFF}$, existing between $V{\rm OUTA}$ and $V{\rm OUTB}$, can also be converted to a single-ended voltage via a transformer or differential amplifier configuration.
+The ac performance of the AD9740 is optimum and specified using a differential transformer-coupled output in which the voltage swing at IOUTA and IOUTB is limited to ± 0.5 V.

-The distortion and noise performance of the AD9744 can be enhanced when it is configured for differential operation.
+The distortion and noise performance of the AD9740 can be enhanced when it is configured for differential operation.
 The common-mode error sources of both IOUTA and IOUTB can be significantly reduced by the common-mode rejection of a transformer or differential amplifier.
 These common-mode error sources include even-order distortion products and noise.
 The enhancement in distortion performance becomes more significant as the frequency content of the reconstructed waveform increases and/or its amplitude decreases.
 This is due to the first-order cancellation of various dynamic common-mode distortion mechanisms, digital feedthrough, and noise.

 Performing a differential-to-single-ended conversion via a transformer also provides the ability to deliver twice the reconstructed signal power to the load (assuming no source termination).
-Since the output currents of IOUTA and IOUTB are complementary, they become additive when processed differentially.
-A properly selected transformer will allow the AD9744 to provide the required power and voltage levels to different loads.
+Because the output currents of IOUTA and IOUTB are complementary, they become additive when processed differentially.
+A properly selected transformer allows the AD9740 to provide the required power and voltage levels to different loads.

-The output impedance of IOUTA and IOUTB is determined by the equivalent parallel combination of the PMOS switches associated with the current sources and is typically 100 k Ω in parallel with 5 pF.
+The output impedance of IOUTA and IOUTB is determined by the equivalent parallel combination of the PMOS switches associated with the current sources and is typically $100~k\Omega$ in parallel with 5 pF.
 It is also slightly dependent on the output voltage (that is, V{OUTA} and V{OUTB}) due to the nature of a PMOS device.
-As a result, maintaining IOUTA and/or IOUTB at a virtual ground via an I-V op amp configuration will result in the optimum dc linearity.
-Note that the INL/DNL specifications for the AD9744 are measured with IOUTA maintained at a virtual ground via an op amp.
+As a result, maintaining IOUTA and/or IOUTB at a virtual ground via an I-V op amp configuration results in the optimum dc linearity.
+Note that the INL/DNL specifications for the AD9740 are measured with IOUTA maintained at a virtual ground via an op amp.

 IOUTA and IOUTB also have a negative and positive voltage compliance range that must be adhered to in order to achieve optimum performance.
 The negative output compliance range of -1 V is set by the breakdown limits of the CMOS process.
-Operation beyond this maximum limit may result in a breakdown of the output stage and affect the reliability of the AD9744.
+Operation beyond this maximum limit can result in a breakdown of the output stage and affect the reliability of the AD9740.